abhirambsn/insight/README.md

 # Insight Expense Manager, a Website by Abhiram B.S.N.

-## Now manage you expenses on you computer
+## Now manage you expenses from your computer

 > Author: Abhiram B.S.N.